-• Unconditioned Local Loop Service (ULLS);
+- Unconditioned Local Loop Service (ULLS);

 - Wholesale Line Rental (WLR);

 - PSTN Originating & Terminating Access (PSTN);

-- Local Call Service (LCS);
+- Local Carriage Service (LCS);

-- Line Sharing Service (LSS).
+- Line Sharing Service (LSS); and

+- Wholesale ADSL (WADSL).

-The model makes provision for up to 7 services (that is, there is provision for an extra two services).
+The model makes provision for up to 7 services (that is, there is provision for an extra service).